flucoma/flucoma-docs/doc/Normalize.rst

    :arg dataSet: The :fluid-obj:`DataSet` to normalize

-   Compute the normalization factors from a :fluid-obj:`DataSet` for later.
+   Compute the normalization factors from a :fluid-obj:`DataSet` and store them internally.

 :message transform: